aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 12: View detailed metrics

+In this task, you will view detailed metrics related to your load balancer and its resources using the Azure Network Insights platform.

 1. To view more comprehensive metrics for this network resource, select **View detailed metrics**.

 1. This opens a large full **Metrics** page in the Azure Network Insights platform.
 The first tab you land on is the **Overview** tab, which shows the availability status of the load balancer and overall Data Throughput and Frontend and Backend Availability for each of the Frontend IPs attached to your Load Balancer.
 These metrics indicate whether the Frontend IP is responsive and the compute instances in your Backend Pool are individually responsive to inbound connections.